libredeb/cocoa-icon-theme/README.md

 #Cocoa Icon Theme
-Icons based on OS X Yosemite/El Capitan for Ubuntu with Unity Some icons may directly reflect the icons from OSX.
-This is intentional, though breaking laws is NOT intentional.
-If any are, or if we are asked; the icons in question will be pulled from the repository and the situation will not be repeated.
+Icons based on OS X Yosemite/El Capitan for Ubuntu with Unity for lovers of OS X.

 #Blueprints
 * base for rounded and square icon [in progress]